QuarkNerd/blog/ceberhardt/_posts/2015-04-24-first-look-reactive-cocoa-3.md

 author: ceberhardt
 title: A First Look at ReactiveCocoa 3.0
 layout: default_post
+summary: >-
-summary: "This blog post takes a look at the new ReactiveCocoa 3.0 swift interface, which introduces generics, a pipe-forward operator and an interesting use of curried functions."
+  This blog post takes a look at the new ReactiveCocoa 3.0 swift interface, which introduces generics, a pipe-forward operator and an interesting use of curried functions.
 image: ceberhardt/assets/featured/reactive-cocoa.png
 title-short: ReactiveCocoa 3.0
 tags:
   - featured
 categories:
-  - iOS
-  - Swift
-  - Mobile
+  - Tech
 ---

 This blog post takes a look at the new ReactiveCocoa 3.0 swift interface, which introduces generics, a pipe-forward operator and an interesting use of curried functions.